WADERS FOR FISHING & HUNTING

 Wader Features

-water from entering the wader from the outside.
-If you fish in really cold weather, you may want to get an
+preventing water from entering the wader from the outside.
+If you fish in really cold weather, you may want

 Wader Materials and Construction

-having a wader.
+purpose of having a wader.
 Good quality waders are made out of two different materials typically.
-Neoprene or
+Neoprene

 Neoprene Waders